Sunday, November 3, 2024

 Another great way to add flavor to your beef stew is by using fresh herbs.
 Rosemary, thyme, and bay leaves are all excellent choices that can add depth and complexity to your dish.
 Simply tie the herbs together with kitchen twine and add them to the pot while your stew is simmering.

-See also Beef Stew Blue Cheese
+See also What Beef To Use For Stew

 If you’re looking for a way to make your beef stew even heartier, consider adding some root vegetables like carrots, parsnips, and turnips.
 These vegetables not only add flavor, but they also provide additional nutrients and fiber.
 Just be sure to cut them into bite-sized pieces so they cook evenly with the rest of the ingredients.